Craftivism

-Craftivism is a form of activism, typically incorporating elements of anti-capitalism, environmentalism, solidarity, or third-wave feminism, that is centered on practices of craft - or what has traditionally be referred to as "domestic arts".
+Craftivism is a contemporary form of activism that uses craft as its primary mode for political and social engagement.
+Craftivism is not tied to any single ideology, incorporating themes of anti-capitalism, environmentalism, solidarity, third-wave feminism, and other related movements.
+Much of the practice draws on techniques historically classified as the domestic arts, inclusive of sewing, quilting, embroidery, and other forms of handwork traditionally associated with home and women's labor.
+Craftivism is defined by the repurposing of these practices as tools for social expression, political commentary and collective action.

 Craftivism includes, but is not limited to, various forms of needlework including yarn-bombing or cross-stitch.
 Craftivism is a social process of collective empowerment, action, expression and negotiation.
 In craftivism, engaging in the social and critical discourse around the work is central to its production and dissemination.
 Practitioners are known as craftivists.
 The word 'craftivism' is a portmanteau of the words craft and activism.